108 Actions To Increase Website Traffic and Search Rankings

 Whew!
 I’ve typed until I just can’t type anymore.

-At least we all have a starting point to reference from time to time for sending those of us who dare to venture into do-it-yourself SEO, or those of us who simply want to specific and new ideas to execute.
+At least we all have a starting point to reference from time to time for sending those of us who dare to venture into do-it-yourself SEO, or those of us who simply want specific and new ideas to execute.

 I’m sure there are many more thoughts and ideas to be shared, so please don’t be shy or hesitant to comment below.

-Until my next post, I’m going to ice my fingers and hands down, and pop an Aleve.
+Until my next post, I’m going to ice my fingers and hands down and pop an Aleve.
 I’m signing off…